Partners and family and household members - NL Host Nation

 2. are financially dependent on their parent(s),

-3. are not in the possession of a permanent Dutch residence permit,
+3. are not in possession of a permanent Dutch residence permit,

 4. are not Dutch nationals,

-5. and live continuously in the Netherlands during the posting of their parents.
+5. and live continuously in the Netherlands with their parents during the posting of their parents.

-Children aged 25 up to and including 27 years can only be registered and issued an identity card (renewable yearly) if the Ministry receives proof of registration through Studielink/Mijn DUO, and provided that they full fill the above mentioned stipulations.
+Children aged from 25 up to and including 27 years can only be registered and issued an identity card (renewable yearly) if the Ministry receives proof of admission to an educational institution through Studielink/Mijn DUO, and provided that they fulfil the above conditions.

 5.2 Parents

 In exceptional cases, privileged staff members of diplomatic missions may request the Ministry to register their parents or parents-in-law as family members forming part of their household.
 The Ministry will only permit the registration of parents or parents-in-law of privileged staff members of diplomatic missions who wish to live with the staff member in the Netherlands if the requirements set out below are met.
-The Protocol and Host Country Affairs Department of the Ministry must receive a detailed justification, in a Note Verbale from the Ministry of Foreign Affairs of the sending State, which includes all of the following:
+The Ministry’s Protocol and Host Country Affairs Department must receive a detailed statement of the reasons justifying the registration, in a Note Verbale from the Ministry of Foreign Affairs of the sending state, including all of the following information:

-• a formal proof (a diplomatic registration from the previous posting abroad or an extract from the population register in the sending State) that a parent or parent-in-law was physically and principally living with the staff member as a dependent for a period of at least one year prior to arrival in the Netherlands;
+• formal proof (a diplomatic registration from the previous posting abroad or an extract from the population register in the sending state) that a parent or parent-in-law was physically and principally living with the staff member as a dependant for a period of at least one year prior to arrival in the Netherlands;

-• a statement of the Ministry of Foreign Affairs of the sending State that the parent or parent-in-law will not seek remunerated employment in the Netherlands during the accreditation period.
+• a statement from the Ministry of Foreign Affairs of the sending state that the parent or parent-in-law will not seek remunerated employment in the Netherlands during the accreditation period.

 With respect to the above, the Ministry does not consider it to be appropriate for diplomatic missions to seek accreditation for parents and parents-in-law who are simply intent on travelling to the Netherlands for the purpose of visiting the staff member.
-For such cases, the Ministry would refer the diplomatic missions to the Immigration and Naturalisation Service (IND) for the entry procedures that apply to regular travellers.
+For such cases, the Ministry would refer the diplomatic missions to the Immigration and Naturalisation Service (IND) for the entry procedures that apply to regular travellers (see Note Verbale DPG Min-BuZa.2023.14946-27 dated 17 May 2023).

 5.3 Unmarried partners

-If the registered partnership is not recognised in the Netherlands, the partner may apply for a three-month visa that allows him or her to travel to the Netherlands on condition that the partner is recognised as such by the diplomatic mission or consular post and that the staff member and partner enter into a registered partnership within 90 days.
-The Ministry of Foreign Affairs of the sending State must submit a Note Verbale to the Dutch mission in the partner’s country and to the Ministry of Foreign Affairs in the Netherlands declaring that the person in question is the staff member’s current or future partner.
-For a specimen Note Verbale see Annex D.
+If the registered partnership is not recognised in the Netherlands, the partner may apply for a three-month visa that allows them to travel to the Netherlands on condition that the partner is recognised as such by the diplomatic mission or consular post and that the staff member and partner enter into a registered partnership within 90 days.
+The Ministry of Foreign Affairs of the sending state must submit a Note Verbale to the Dutch mission in the partner’s country and to the Ministry of Foreign Affairs in the Netherlands declaring that the person in question is the staff member’s current or future partner.
+For a specimen Note Verbale see Annexe D.

-To facilitate visits to their parents by children from countries whose citizens require a visa to enter the Netherlands, a multiple entry visa with a maximum validity of five years will be issued free of charge, under the following conditions:
+To facilitate visits to their parents by children from countries whose citizens require a visa to enter the Netherlands, a multiple entry visa with a maximum validity of five years will be issued free of charge if the following conditions are satisfied:

-• the child is between the ages of 18 and 24 (validity of the visa may not exceed maximum age);
+• the child is between the ages of 18 and 24 (the validity of the visa may not exceed the maximum age);

 • the child is studying in a non-Schengen country and is a national of a non-Schengen country.